 - The Webber Pond and ThreeMile Pond watershed groups have been working to restore alewives into their watersheds.
 The Webber Pond fishway was installed a couple years ago and is currently being used to monitor and restore that fish run.

-- The Togus Pond watershed has been identified as a possible site for a fishway at the outlet dam on Lower Togus Pond.
-Public input has begun to be collected and initial planning for possible changes to the dam have been discussed.
+- The Togus Pond watershed has begun work on a fishway at the outlet dam on Lower Togus Pond.
+It should be in place in August.

 INVASIVE TERRESTRIAL PLANTS